Actipro/Avalonia-Controls/Documentation/topics/troubleshooting.md

 ---
 # Troubleshooting

-This topic provides several tips on common questions or issues that you may encounter while using Actipro Avalonia UI controls.
+This topic provides several tips on common questions or issues that you may encounter while using Actipro Avalonia controls.

 ## Actipro Controls are Blank, Transparent or Missing Content

 If a control does not appear the way it should (especially if it is blank), this can be caused by missing themes.
-Actipro Avalonia UI controls require the [ModernTheme](xref:@ActiproUIRoot.Themes.ModernTheme) to be loaded for control templates and resources to be available for the controls.
+Actipro Avalonia controls require the [ModernTheme](xref:@ActiproUIRoot.Themes.ModernTheme) to be loaded for control templates and resources to be available for the controls.

 If [ModernTheme](xref:@ActiproUIRoot.Themes.ModernTheme) is loaded but controls from the `ActiproSoftware.Controls.Avalonia.Pro` NuGet package are still not rendering properly (like the [Fundamentals](fundamentals/index.md) product controls), make sure [ModernTheme](xref:@ActiproUIRoot.Themes.ModernTheme).[Includes](xref:@ActiproUIRoot.Themes.ModernTheme.Includes) property includes the [Pro](xref:@ActiproUIRoot.Themes.ThemeStyleIncludes.Pro) controls.